tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer.md

 Panic took over, and I fumbled with the keys, my fingers trembling as I jammed them into the ignition.
 The engine roared to life, and I slammed on the gas, the tires spinning on the gravel before gripping.
 I shot forward, the headlights disappearing behind me as I sped down the road.
 In the rearview mirror, I saw him standing there, his face twisted in anger or disappointment.
 I couldn’t tell which.
 But I’d seen that look before, on other men, other nights.
 The look of a predator who had just lost his prey.

 My hands were shaking as I drove, adrenaline flooding my veins, my mind a whirlwind of fear and fury.
 I’d been so certain I was in control, that I could outsmart him.
 But in that moment, I realized how wrong I’d been.
-I’d been playing with fire, and it had almost consumed me.
+I’d been playing with fire, and it almost consumed me.

 I kept driving, my eyes darting to the rearview mirror every few seconds, half-expecting to see those headlights reappear.
 But the road remained empty, stretching out ahead of me like an endless, dark tunnel.
 It was only when I reached the lights of Meridian that I finally pulled over, my entire body shaking as I gripped the wheel.

 I sat there in silence, staring into the darkness.

-I still didn’t have the answers I needed.
-But maybe I was a closer to finding the truth about what happened to Maggie.
-One thing was abundantly clear: I wasn’t the hunter here.
-I’d been the prey all along.
-And he was still out there, waiting for someone else to stumble onto those roads, another college kid, just like Maggie.
+I still didn’t have the answers I wanted.
+But I felt like I was closer to finding the truth about what happened to Maggie.
+One thing was abundantly clear: He was still out there, waiting for someone else to stumble onto that road, another college kid, just like Maggie.

 Honestly, I'm a little overwhelmed tonight.

-I'm going to go get the USB drives from my cameras in the car in the morning.
+I'm going to go get the USB memory cards from my dash cameras in the morning.
 I'm not ready to look at what's on them yet.
 I know once I do... there's no going back.